CloudGlance - Document Intelligence Platform

 The New Mark

-I designed a compact symbol built from C + G + a focal point - representing "glance", clarity and attention without being literal.
+I designed a compact symbol built from C + G + a focal point, representing "glance", clarity and attention without being literal.

 It reads cleanly at small sizes, aligns with enterprise expectations, and supports a more composed visual language.